diehlpkpapers/dockerizeHPX/README.md

-# HPX in the HPC Cloud: Evaluating Overheads of Cloud resources for HPX/Kokkos using an astrophysics application
+# HPX with Spack and Singularity Containers: Evaluating Overheads for HPX/Kokkos using an astrophysics application